-Self-healing mechanisms can be classified either as autonomous, when there is no need for any intentional healing stimulus, or as non-autonomous, when additional external stimulus (e.g., heat, light, and pH) is needed170.
+Self-healing mechanisms can be classified either as autonomous, when there is no need for any intentional healing stimulus, or as non-autonomous, when additional external stimulus (e.g., heat, light, and pH) is needed212.
 In both cases the components of the healing process need to be highly reactive to achieve fast and efficient reactions with solid surfaces.
 For this reason, very few self-healing approaches within the battery field have yet benefited from the general strategies and formalisms well established for human bodies.
-Copying nature's strategy, i.e., relying on the use of sacrificial weak bonds for self-repair, battery scientists have developed molecules - polymers - with intrinsic self-healing properties based on dynamic supramolecular assembly, such as hydrogen bonding, electrostatic crosslinking, and host-guest or Van der Waals interactions^{171,172}.
+Copying nature's strategy, i.e., relying on the use of sacrificial weak bonds for self-repair, battery scientists have developed molecules - polymers - with intrinsic self-healing properties based on dynamic supramolecular assembly, such as hydrogen bonding, electrostatic crosslinking, and host-guest or Van der Waals interactions.^{213,214}

 A lot of different self-healing approaches exist nowadays caused by the huge variety of degradation mechanisms.
-An overview of the major degradation mechanisms in Li-ion batteries where self-healing can be of great importance in given in Figure 16.
+An overview of the major degradation mechanisms in Li-ion batteries where self-healing can be of great importance is given in Figure 16.
 Intrinsic and practical problems are related to each degradation route but also give hidden opportunities for the development of unorthodox self-healing innovations in batteries.
-The interaction of the individual components is very complex and the aging processes of a chemical, electrochemical and mechanical nature are closely linked.15
+The interaction of the individual components is very complex and the ageing processes of a chemical, electrochemical and mechanical nature are closely linked.18

 Figure 16.
-Overview of the major degradation mechanisms in Li-ion batteries.
-15
+Overview of the major degradation mechanisms in Li-ion batteries.18

 One self-healing strategy is the development of functionalised and flexible polymers that are chemically compatible with battery components, with reactive species produced in the material in response to damage.
 Another self-healing approach, so far barely applied in the battery community, uses microcapsules hosting healing species.
-These need to stay active upon their release, which is triggered by a stimulus173.
-Significant advances have been achieved in the field of thermo-switchable polymers with thermal self-protection integrated into the electrolytes and current collectors. ^{174-176} A plethora of self-assembling materials ^{177-180} and bio-inspired mechanisms pertaining to the field of supramolecular chemistry and biology have also been tested to exploit radically new smart functionalities for either intrinsic or extrinsic self-healing processes.
-Learning from nature, material scientists have developed different approaches such as self-healing fiber-reinforced polymer composites, self-healing coatings, self-healing cementitious materials, self-healing ceramics15, self-healing organic dyes, self-healing concrete molecules, and many others. ^{181-183}
+These need to stay active upon their release, which is triggered by a stimulus215.
+Significant advances have been achieved in the field of thermo-switchable polymers with thermal self-protection integrated into the electrolytes and current collectors.^{216-218} A plethora of self-assembling materials ^{219-222} and bio-inspired mechanisms pertaining to the field of supramolecular chemistry and biology have also been tested to exploit radically new smart functionalities for either intrinsic or extrinsic self-healing processes.
+Learning fibre-reinforced polymer composites, self-healing coatings, self-healing concrete molecules, and many others.^{223-225}

 The use of self-healing electrolytes is yet another impressive strategy to improve the electrochemical performance and durability of both non-aqueous and aqueous batteries.
 In a proof of concept, the strategy was used to combat the polysulfide shuttling effect in lithium-sulphur (Li-S) batteries.
-A self-healing electrolyte system, based on the creation of a dynamic equilibrium between the dissolution and precipitation of lithium polysulfides at the sulphur/electrolyte interface, was successfully developed and enabled high specific capacity and high coulombic efficiency.
-184
+A self-healing electrolyte system, based on the creation of a dynamic equilibrium between the dissolution and precipitation of lithium polysulfides at the sulphur/electrolyte interface, was successfully developed and enabled high specific capacity and high coulombic efficiency.226

 Yet other self-healing strategies are developed to minimize formation of dendrites in Li-metal batteries.
-Among different solutions, Ding et al. used functional metal cation additives like Cs+ and Rb+ 185 which enable a sustainable self-healing electrostatic shield (SHES).
+Among different solutions, Ding et al. used functional metal cation additives like Cs^+ and $Rb^{+\ 227}$ which enable a sustainable self-healing electrostatic shield (SHES).

 Moreover, and specific to batteries, the identified self-repairing chemical tools must be highly resistant to the harsh oxidizing/reducing chemical environment of the cell.
 This has slowed the introduction of self-healing approaches in the field of energy storage.
-However, this situation is rapidly changing, as shown by a few recent studies dealing with the incorporation of self-healing functionalities into batteries and super capacitors.
-15,186,187
+However, this situation is rapidly changing, as shown by a few recent studies dealing with the incorporation of self-healing functionalities into batteries and super capacitors.^{18,228,229}